Whooping cough spreads easily by coughing and sneezing.

 If I’m pregnant, should I get the whooping cough vaccine?

-If you’re pregnant, you should get the whooping cough vaccine (Tdap) in your third trimester.
+The Centers for Disease Control and Prevention (CDC) now recommends that pregnant women receive the whooping cough vaccine during each pregnancy.
 Getting vaccinated while pregnant helps your baby in two ways: the baby gets some short-term protection from the vaccine you get, and you reduce the risk of exposing your newborn to whooping cough by making sure you’re protected.
 Babies can’t be vaccinated against whooping cough until they’re about two months old and aren’t fully protected until they’ve had the first four vaccinations of the five-dose DTaP series.

 If I recently gave birth, can I get the whooping cough vaccine?